mhho3082/dotfiles/README.md

 I also install some LSP servers in Neovim with `mason.nvim` with respect to the languages I am currently working with.
-Some other LSP servers need to be installed natively instead and ported into Neovim with `null-ls.nvim`.
+Some other LSP servers need to also be ported into Neovim with `null-ls.nvim`; they are marked below.

 <details>
 <summary> Some LSP servers </summary>